preames/public-notes/riscv-vector-user-guide.rst

 Auto-vectorization
 ==================

 I have been actively working to improve the state of auto-vectorization in LLVM for RISC-V.  If you're curious about the details, see `my working notes <https://github.com/preames/public-notes/blob/master/llvm-riscv-status.rst#vectorization>`_.
 The following is a user focused summary of where we stand right now.
-This is an area of extremely heavy change, so please keep in mind that this snapshot is very specific to the current moment in time, and is likely to continue changing.
+This is an area of extremely heavy churn, so please keep in mind that this snapshot is very specific to the current moment in time, and is likely to continue changing.

-The LLVM 15 release branch contains all of the changes required for functional auto-vectorization via the LoopVectorizer, but (intentionally) does not contain the change to enable it by default.
-Tip of tree LLVM contains multiple changes to improve the performance robustness of LoopVectorization vectorization, and enables vectorization via both scalable and fixed vectors when vector codegen is enabled (see above).
+The LLVM 16 release branch contains all of the changes required for auto-vectorization via the LoopVectorizer via both scalable and fixed vectors when vector codegen is enabled (see above).

+For SLPVectorizer, use of a very recent tip of tree is recommended.
+SLP has recently been enabled by default in trunk, and is on track to be enabled in the 17.x release series, but that's subject to change.
 If you're interested in this area, it is strongly recommended that you build LLVM from (very recent!) source.
-If you wish to enable vectorization on the release branch for experimental purposes, you need to specify `-mllvm -scalable-vectorization=on`.
+If you wish to enable SLP vectorization on the 16.x release branch for experimental purposes, you need to specify `-mllvm -riscv-v-slp-max-vf=0`.
 Note that this is an internal compiler option, and will not be supported.
 Any bugs found will only be fixed on tip-of-tree, and will not be backported.
-The current expectation is that auto-vectorization will be supported in the 16.x release series, but that's subject to change.

-For SLPVectorizer, the additional compiler flag `-mllvm -riscv-v-slp-max-vf=0` is required.
-This configuration is under vecy active development, and should only be considered on a build of recent ToT source.

-For GNU, I am not aware of any GNU build which contains auto-vectorization support at this time.
-There is a patch series, but you'd have to apply and build locally.
+For gcc, patches to support auto-vectorization have recently started landing.
+There's very active development going on with multiple contributors, so the exact status is hard to track.
+Hopefully, the gcc-14 release notes will contain information about what is and is not supported.

+T-Head `has a custom toolchain <https://occ.t-head.cn/community/download?id=4090445921563774976>`_ which may suppport vectorization as their processors include the v0.7 vector extensions.
+I have not confirmed this since a) all the documents are in Chinese, b) it requires an account to download, and c) I'm not interested in v0.7 anyways.

+If you wish to disable auto-vectorization for any reason, please consider `-fno-vectorize` and `-fno-slp-vectorize`.
+Vectorizer user documention can be found `here <https://llvm.org/docs/Vectorizers.html>`_.